-We gather at 9 & 11am on Sundays at the Chapel of Roses in Pasadena.
-It’s a quaint and endearing little chapel with stained glass and pews.
-Yet, our gatherings are casual and you are welcome to come dressed in whatever you are comfortable in.
+We gather at 9:00 & 11:00 am on Sundays in Pasadena.
+We worship in a classic Pasadena Chapel with stained glass and pews.
+However, our gatherings are casual and you are welcome to come dressed however you feel comfortable.

 Childcare (infant – pre Kindergarten) and a Children’s message (Kindergarten – 3rd grade) is provided during the service, but you are also more than welcome to keep your children with you.
 Free parking is available in the lot behind the chapel or the lot across the street.
 Sermons are available to download or stream as podcasts on iTunes.

 Our Sunday gathering can be expressed in four movements, which come together to create one seamless tapestry of worship.
 Our desire is to create an environment where we can both worship our Lord with reverence and freedom, and also receive His blessing through the various means of grace that He has provided for us, all through the power of the Holy Spirit.

 Here are four important aspects of our Sunday morning service:

 “Now you are the body of Christ, and each one of you is a part of it (1 Corinthians 12:27).”

 We gather together with expectant and awe-struck hearts, realizing that the Church is an amazing miracle that God has created through the life, death, and resurrection of His Son, Jesus Christ (Ephesians 2:13-14).
 And He reveals Himself in unique and powerful ways when His people come together.
 As God calls us, we also call each other to worship Him as Creator and Redeemer (Colossians 3:16).

 “Faith comes from hearing, and hearing through the word of Christ (Romans 10:17).”